ferran-candela/upc-aidl-2021-image-retrieval/imageretrieval/README.md

 It's the main class to run the engine.
 It allows executing the query for an image and returns the top k results of similar images.
 It allows choosing a model from those available and extracts the features of the image according to the model used, and postprocessing them according to the best configuration.
-Finally, calculate the top k most similar images and print de results.
+Finally, calculate the top k most similar images and print the results.

 You can do a test and make a query, assigning the "img_id" variable in main code, and assigning the top_k result you wish.